Thoughts on Theory of Mind

 One free session is my gift to you.

-*About my sliding scale: This is an expression of my desire for justice and accessibility.
+*I offer a limited number of sliding scale client spots.
+This is an expression of my desire for justice and accessibility.
 I’ve relied on others being flexible with their pricing when I was un- and underemployed, and am thrilled that I can now pay it forward.

 I’m also open to trades if your skills match my needs.